Version: [183] InaSAFE 1.2.0

 configuration panel.

-output in the dock reporting area.
-Note: This is an advanced option intended for
+source output in the dock reporting area.
+Note: This is an advanced

 Minimum needs tool

-compute Perka 7 requirements for displaced people.
-The tool requires a QGIS
+you can compute Perka 7 requirements for displaced people.
+The tool

-the original polygons and new attributes giving the weekly requirements of
+and new attributes giving the weekly requirements of drinking water,

 Shakemap Importer:

-interpolation algorithms can be used during the import process - nearest
+be used during the import process - nearest neighbour and Inverse

-neighbour and Inverse Distance.
-After the conversion, the tool automatically
+Distance.
+After the conversion, the tool automatically creates InaSAFE

-creates InaSAFE keyword metadata for the layer so that it can be used
+keyword metadata for the layer so that it can be used immediately for

 Save scenario: